pybliometrics-dev/pybliometrics/docs/examples/ScopusAbstract.rst

-The references of an article (useful to build citation networks) are only available if you downloaded the article with 'FULL' as `view` parameter.
+The references of an article (useful to build citation networks) are only available if you downloaded the article with 'FULL' as `view` parameter:
-The standard view is 'META_ABS' which is the highest free view.

 .. code-block:: python

-    >>> ab = ScopusAbstract("2-s2.0-84930616647", view="FULL")
     >>> ab.references
     ['2-s2.0-84881394200', '2-s2.0-84896585411', '2-s2.0-84949115648',
     '2-s2.0-84908637059', '2-s2.0-84901638552', '2-s2.0-84896380535',